From LimeSurvey Manual

 If you initialize a participant table, the survey will be accessible only to those users that provide in the survey registration process a token code (either manually or by URL).
 In this way, the survey will be switched to the closed-access mode.

-Once initialized, a window will load up with the confirmation of the participant/token table creation.
+Once initialized, a window will load up confirming the creation of the survey participants table.

 When you delete a survey participants table, a backup is created.
 It can be later reactivated if you wish to use that specific survey participants table in another survey:

-A survey participant summary will load up if the token/participant table was previously created.
+A survey participant summary will load up if the survey participants table was previously created.
 This is the default screen:

 - Total records: The number of survey participants from the survey participants table;